-6 9.4.4 Examine Build Window Setup
+10.4.4 Examine Build Window Setup

-- Logging in and sourcing the site-specific setup script should be clear by now.
-Notice that next you are told to cd to the same workbook directory as in Step 4 of the instructions for the source window.
+''' Notice that next you are told to cd to the same workbook directory as in Step 4 of the instructions for the source window.
 From there, you make a directory in which you will run builds (your build directory), and cd to it.
-(The name build-prof can be any legal directory name but it is suggested here because 11 this example performs a profile build; see Section 2.6.7) Step 6 sources a script called setup_for_development found in the ups subdirectory of the source directory.
-This script, run exactly as indicated, defines 14 build-prof to be your build directory.
-This command selects a profile build (via the option -p); it also requests that the ups qualifiers defined in the environment variable ART_WORKBOOK_QUAL be used when requesting the ups products on which it depends; this environment variable was discussed in Section 8.8.3.
-The expected output is shown in Listing 9.1.
-Check that there are no error messages in the indicated block.
-The listing - Check that there are no error messages in the indicated block.
-The listing concludes with a request for you to run a cmake command; do NOT run cmake (this line is an artifact of layering cetbuildtools on top of cmake).
+(The name build-prof can be any legal directory name but it is suggested here because this example performs a profile build; see Section 3.6.7)

+Step 6 sources a script called setup_for_development found in the ups subdirectory of the source directory.
+This script, run exactly as indicated, defines build-prof to be your build directory.
+This command selects a profile build (via the option -p); it also requests that the ups qualifiers defined in the environment variable ART_WORKBOOK_QUAL be used when requesting the ups products on which it depends; this environment variable was discussed in Section 9.8.3.
+The expected output is shown in Listing 10.1. '''